abnsoft/revolut/README.md

-This is REST project based on JDK 8 with out using SRPING.
+This is REST project based on JDK 8 without using SRPING.
 It uses :
 - Jetty from command line (main() method),
 - Jersey (JAX-RS),